meerananda/IDD-Fa19-Lab7/README.md

 ## Part B. Web Camera

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
-(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**
+(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**\

+The main difference between the two files is that the pictureServer.js includes a Node Webcam variable to control the external webcam, and includes a snippet of code to set this up.
+There is also an additional function in pictureServer.js to take the picture, which is not in the helloYou/server.js since that one is simply to show that the button click is being registered.

 **b.
 Include a video of your working video doorbell**